Food and Nutrition Programs

-Clients enrolled in any Iris House Program can enjoy a nutritious and balanced lunch prepared on-site at our West Side office weekdays at noon.
+Clients enrolled in any Iris House Program can enjoy a nutritious and balanced lunch prepared on-site at our West Side office Tuesdays through Fridays at noon.

-Pantry Bags, featuring ingredients for healthy meals, including fresh produce, are provided twice a month to enrolled Iris House Clients with the help of our unique partnership with the Food Bank of New York City.
+Food Vouchers ($75) for shopping at local supermarkets are available as specified by program guidelines for clients enrolled in our Food and Nutrition Services.
+Pantry Bags, featuring ingredients for healthy meals, including fresh produce, are also available to enrolled Iris House Clients with the help of our unique partnership with the Food Bank of New York City.

 Additionally, several times throughout the year, Iris House prepares special luncheon to celebrate Mother’s Day, Father’s Day, a summer Family Picnic, Thanksgiving and the Holidays, which are all special times for our families!

 Lunch is served on the second floor of our West Side Office at 1 PM on a first-come, first-served basis on Tuesdays - Fridays.

 Members of the Community may receive Pantry once a month with a referral from participating community organizations such as the Salvation Army, local churches, senior and community centers and government sources.
 Community Pantry is distributed via client choice inventory list along with a nutrition education handout and/or recipe in each bag.
 Bags and items are based on family size and are distributed at our West Side Office on Thursdays at 2 PM and at on the East Side (at 158 East 115th Street) on Tuesdays from 11 AM - 3 PM.

 Iris House also hosts the West Side Campaign Against Hunger's mobile pantry van on the second Thursday of the month from 9 AM - 1 PM.